ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/IO-conflicts.md

 \********************************************
 ### Compiler A: string
 This feature has overlap with our feature.
 Our I/O team needs string to represent the `file name` and `mode` as input.
-We also need the string team supports us a functionality to allocate an empty string with specific capacity to store what we read back into the memory.
+According to their implementation, we will write a function to allocate an empty string with specific capacity to store what we read back into the memory.
 ```python
 f:File = None
 f = open("test.txt", "w")